English

 Spellings

 In Reception and KS1 children use sound and word mats to aid their spelling when they are writing across the curriculum.
-In KS1 children have a weekly spelling test to help spell words with the RWI Set 2 and 3 phonemes as well as the other National Curriculum KS1 spelling rules.
-They are also checked regularly on spelling the Year 1 and Year 2 common exception words.
+In KS1 children are taught the National Curriculum spelling rules for their year group and they are checked regularly on their spelling of the Year 1 and Year 2 common exception words.

 Handwriting